paulmriordan/RightmoveScraper/readme.md

 - Improve filtering (eg, case insensitive search, use regex)
 - Add EPC to results page
 - Add the 'key features' to the results page
+- Exported saved properties KML is hard-coded to a max of 200 properties.